The QSAA has been recognized for excellent events, outstanding programs, and an outstanding advisor.

 Through her role as QSAA VP Marketing and Communications, Sierra fostered and built a professional, consistent, and dynamic brand for the QSAA on campus.
 With a diverse range of Queen’s experiences – studying at the Bader International Study Centre in 2009, as an exchange student to Singapore in 2011, volunteering for the Union Gallery, serving as the Director to the ASUS Movie Theatre, as an English Language Conversation Partner with international students, and as a published contributor for The Journal newspaper’s Arts section – Sierra has left an impressive legacy at Queen’s.
 Her social media savvy, impressive presentation skills, and volunteer leadership went above and beyond to increase profile and reputation for the QSAA this past year.

 As the QSAA VP Giving, Cicely has made an extremely positive and long lasting impact on the organization.
 She continually demonstrated extraordinary levels of passion, creativity, and hard work in all her QSAA responsibilities, specifically educating the entire Ambassador team on the importance of student philanthropy.
 Cicely was ultimately responsible for securing 100% Ambassador giving participation for this year’s QSAA ThankQ class gift.
-Cicely is connected to current student life through her exceptional use of social media, and rebranded the classof2012.ca website to be more visually appealing and relevant to current students.
+Cicely is connected to current student life through her exceptional use of social media, and rebranded the 2012 class giving website to be more visually appealing and relevant to current students.

 Anna exemplied the values and goals of the Queen’s Student Alumni Association, connecting students to their future as alumni.
 Her professionalism, poise and mentorship allowed the entire ambassador team to flourish during the past year.
 Anna also excelled in her role as VP Ambassadors, creating and implementing extraordinary hiring and training practices, and setting a volunteer structure that will last for years to come – all while wearing a brilliant smile.